A mid-winter Mediterranean escape: Part 2

 Not so Late a Start

 Being closer to the equator than my usual British and Irish haunts made for longer hours of daylight and stronger sunshine.
-The latter of these made my new hat a necessity while the former allowed me more time for hiking.
-Having the sun rise around 08:00 is not so different from my home turf but its setting at around 17:30 is the bigger help with an added ninety minutes of daylight walking time.
+The latter of these made my new hat a necessity, while the former allowed me more time for hiking.
+Having the sun rise around 08:00 is not so different from my home turf, but the timing of sunset at around 17:30 is the bigger help with an added ninety minutes of daylight walking time.

 Finding a More Direct Way to Go

-Once in Sóller, my mind was set on exiting the place in search of more natural surroundings.
+Once in Sóller, my mind was set on exiting the place, searching for more natural surroundings.
 Along the way, I passed a church near a central square before ambling through narrow lanes boxed in by multi-storey buildings bedecked with shuttered windows.
 Even on a winter’s day, I could see the purpose behind such a design with its added shade from the bright sunshine of a hot summer’s day.
 That thought was to recur later on in the walk.

 A Climb Begins in Earnest

 Because of the time of year, my own itinerary was not to take in Embassament de Cubér, a reservoir in otherwise natural-looking surroundings, as many a guidebook advises.
-There was no seasonal bus service running that would allow me to avoid adding a descent and subsequent re-ascent to the height that I already had gained.
-My time also was limited by the available hours of daylight so I was happy to begin my return to Sóller and there was no question of feeling short-changed.
+There was no seasonal bus service running that would allow me to avoid adding a descent and subsequent re-ascent to the height that I had gained already.
+My time also was limited by the available hours of daylight, so I was happy to begin my return to Sóller and there was no question of feeling short-changed.

 An Alternative Return Route

-Signs for Fornalutx may have been tempting at another time, but that added too much of a diversion so I was happy to shorten the distance to Sollér.
-That was just as well since it practically was dark when I met with its outskirts so I was happy to make my way to the bus stop through well lit streets.
-After a wait, the bus for Palma arrived and I was back at my hotel at a reasonable hour.
+Signs for Fornalutx may have been tempting at another time, but that added too much of a diversion, so I was content to shorten the distance to Sollér.
+That was just as well, since it was practically dark when I met with its outskirts, and it was reassuring to make my way to the bus stop through well lit streets.
+After a wait, the bus for Palma arrived to ensure that I was back at my hotel at a reasonable hour.
 The day had been a good one.

 Travel Arrangements